apachecn/geeksforgeeks-dsal-zh/docs/minimum-time-required-so-that-all-oranges-become-rotten.md

         // If Queue was empty than no rotten oranges left to process so exit }

-    // Return -1 if all arranges could not rot, otherwise -1. return (checkall(arr))? -1: ans;
+    // Return -1 if all arranges could not rot, otherwise return ans. return (checkall(arr))? -1: ans;
 }